Infixo/WWR-UITweaks/README.md

 - Explorer Lines.
 Calculating passengers for hundreds of lines may take a bit :(.

 ### Changelog
+- v0.3.0 (2025-10-10)
+  - Budget and brands in hubs explorer.
+  - More enhancements in cities and lines explorer.
+  - HubUI hire specific manager.
 - v0.2.0 (2025-10-06)
   - One-click upgrade.
   - Filters and counters in the city explorer.